elijah-tng/cegont-upper/README.md

 1. Add commons-codec?

-2. Gradle adds some nice things to publishing, fwiw.
+2. Gradle adds some nice things to publishing, fwiw. (cf gl)

 2b. `develocity` is for enterprise.
 Elijah is just a rocket.